lindseyawilson/Lab-02/lab-02.md

 #### 4.1

-Let’s now try plotting the data as a scatterplot.
-Initially when we do this, the plot looks like this.
+Let’s now try plotting the data as a scatterplot:

 ``` r
 ggplot(data = plastic_waste_filtered,